quicwg/base-drafts/draft-ietf-quic-http.md

 PUSH_PROMISE frames (see {{frame-push-promise}}) MAY be interleaved with the frames of a response message indicating a pushed resource related to the response.
-These PUSH_PROMISE frames are not part of the response, but carry the headers of a separate HTTP request message.
+These PUSH_PROMISE frames are not part of the response, but carry the headers of separate HTTP request messages.
 See {{server-push}} for more details.

 The "chunked" transfer encoding defined in Section 4.1 of {{!RFC7230}} MUST NOT